There’s a lot of talk in the industry about marketing to millennial customers, and for good reason.

 There are a number of characteristics that are often associated with millennial generation.
 Though you should take these with a grain of salt, it is important to be aware of these generalizations if you are aiming to reach these customers.
 Since this generation has had access to the Internet for most, if not all, of their lives, they tend to be well-informed and tech-savvy.
 This includes searching online for answers to their most pressing questions and conducting thorough product research through the search engines.

 As multi-taskers, millennials also tend to value flexibility and mobility.
 Many people in this generation work remotely or have flexible work schedules that allow them to work from anywhere with an Internet connection.
 This desire for flexibility also means that millennials are generally very mobile.
 Many millennials use mobile devices to work and stay connected to others from any location.

 Millennials also value experiences, sometimes over ownership itself.
 This has paved the way for a new type of product or service that emphasizes use over ownership, such as ride-sharing services like Uber and clothing rental platforms like Rent the Runway.
 Millennial preferences for experiences also extend to their marketing tastes as these consumers tend to favor marketing campaigns that invite them to be a part of the experience through user-generated content.

 The reason why there is so much buzz around this particular generation is that they have a considerable amount of buying power.
-As of 2017, millennial buying power hovered around $200 billion, according to Forbes.
+As of 2020, millennial buying power hovered around $200 billion, according to Forbes.
 And this number is only expected to increase as millennials continue to enter the workforce.
-If your target market is among this population, it’s worthwhile to focus on digital marketing tactics that help your brand engage these buyers when marketing to millennials.
+The bottom line is, if your target market is among this population, it’s worthwhile to focus on digital marketing tactics that help your brand engage these buyers when marketing to millennials.

 5 Things You Need to Know About Marketing to Millennials